 Motorway is the UK’s first online car buyer comparison site.
-Just enter your registration number, mileage, and postcode, and we’ll instantly compare offers from the UK’s leading car buying sites.
+Just enter your registration number, mileage, and postcode, and we’ll instantly compare offers from online car buying sites.

 You’ll find everything you need to know (offer, fees, collection details) on one page.
 Much easier right?

-You can start comparing the car buying market here, otherwise read on for our full run-down of the UK’s best car buying sites.
+You can start comparing prices here, or read on a run-down of UK car buying sites.

-Now let’s take a closer look at some of the biggest and best car buying sites on the web.
+Now let’s take a closer look at some of the best and most popular car buying sites on the web.

 We’ll start with the market leader.